Socialist Federal Republic of Yugoslavia: Women's rights policy

 The 1946 Yugoslav Constitution aimed to unify family law throughout Yugoslavia and to overcome discriminatory provisions, particularly concerning economic rights, inheritance, child custody and the birth of 'illegitimate' children.
 Article 24 of the Constitution affirmed the equality of women in society, stating that: "Women have equal rights with men in all areas of state, economic and socio-political life."

 At the end of the 1940s, the Women's Antifascist Front of Yugoslavia (AFŽ), an organization founded during the Resistance to involve women in politics, was tasked with implementing a socialist policy for the emancipation of women, targeting in particular the most backward rural areas.
 AFŽ activists were immediately confronted with the gap between officially proclaimed rights and women's daily lives.
 The reports drawn up by local AFŽ sections in the late 1940s and 1950s testify to the extent of patriarchal domination, physical exploitation and poor access to education faced by the majority of women, particularly in the countryside.

 AFŽ also led a campaign against the full veil, which covered the whole body and face, until it was banned in the 1950s.

 By the 1970s, thirty years after women's rights were enshrined in the Yugoslav Constitution, the country had undergone a rapid process of modernisation and urbanisation.
 Women's literacy and access to the labour market had reached unprecedented levels, and inequalities in women's rights had been considerably reduced compared to the inter-war period.
 Yet full equality was far from being achieved.

 Federal units

 Internally, the Yugoslav federation was divided into six constituent states.
 Their formation was initiated during the war years, and finalized in 1944–1946.
 They were initially designated as federated states, but after the adoption of the first federal Constitution, on 31 January 1946, they were officially named people's republics (1946–1963), and later socialist republics (from 1963 forward).
 They were constitutionally defined as mutually equal in rights and duties within the federation.
 Initially, there were initiatives to create several autonomous units within some federal units, but that was enforced only in Serbia, where two autonomous units (Vojvodina and Kosovo) were created (1945).

+Despite meaning to be a de jure federation, the party de facto centralised power.
 In alphabetical order, the republics and provinces were: